dannyesaid/PredictLoanDefault/README.md

-## Multilayer perceptron neural network that predicts if an applicant will default on a loan
+## Multilayer perceptron neural network that predicts if an applicant will default on a loan.
+Uses Kaggle dataset https://www.kaggle.com/ajay1735/hmeq-data

 ```python
 import pandas